 In May 2019, the FASB issued ASU No. 2019-05, Financial Instruments - Credit Losses (Topic 326); Targeted Transition Relief.
 This ASU allows entities to irrevocably elect, upon adoption of ASU 2016-13, the fair value option on financial instruments that (1) were previously recorded at amortized cost and (2) are within the scope of ASC 326-20 if the instruments are eligible for the fair value option under ASC 825-10.
-The fair value option election does not apply to held-to-maturity debt securities.
 Entities are required to make this election on an instrument-by-instrument basis.
-The Bank adopted this standard with the adoption of CECL on January 1, 2021.
-The Bank has individually assessed its available-for-sale debt securities for losses and determined that no cumulative effect adjustment is required.
+The Bank adopted this standard with the adoption of CECL on January 1, 2021, however the fair value option was not elected on any financial assets or liabilities on the date of adoption.

 In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for income taxes.
 This ASU simplifies the accounting for income taxes by eliminating certain exceptions to the guidance in ASC 740 related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The new guidance also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
-Finally, it clarifies that single-member limited liability companies and similar disregarded entities that are not subject to income tax are not required to recognize an allocation of consolidated income tax expense in their separate financial statements, but they could elect to do so.
 ASU 2019- 12 is effective for interim and annual reporting periods beginning after December 15, 2020.
 This ASU did not have an impact on the Bank's financial condition and results of operations.

 In October 2020, the FASB issued ASU No. 2020-08, Codification Improvements to Subtopic 310-20, Receivables-Nonrefundable Fees and Other Costs.
-This ASU was issued as part of the Board's ongoing project to improve codification or correct unintended application.
+This ASU was issued as part of the Board's ongoing project to improve the codification or correct unintended application.
 This ASU adds clarification to ASU 2017-08 and delineates whether an entity with callable debt securities that have multiple call dates should amortize the amount above that which is repayable, to the next call date.
 This ASU is effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years, on a prospective basis.
-Early adoption is not permitted.
 The Bank has determined that the adoption of this ASU did not have an impact on the Bank's financial condition and results of operations.